 However, what's really changed the home recording setup is the use of high-quality software that contains a multitude of plug-in effects that have replaced the need to have racks of expensive outboard gear such as compressors, gates, reverbs and limiters.
 With the high-quality built in and third-party plug-ins that are available for many software recording setups, any musician has access to some of the best sounding gear out there.

 Of course, the process itself can also involve mastering the recordings, burning them to CD and more.
 Even if you aren't signed, it can be a way for you as a performer to get your music out there at your shows, make extra money, and, hopefully, generate word-of-mouth and build a following.

 In discussions with many top live sound and recording engineers, one common background they almost all have is they started as musicians, mixing their own band.

 That said, don't worry if you are singer-songwriter who only needs to sing and strum a guitar.
 You will be able to add and subtract which info relates directly to your situation).

-BY THE WAY… if you find that any of this isn’t going deep enough down the rabbit hole for you, you need to visit my buddy Joe Gilder’s Home Studio Corner.
+Lets go take a look at some recording equipment and get your studio set up.BY THE WAY… if you find that any of this isn’t going deep enough down the rabbit hole for you, you need to visit my buddy Joe Gilder’s Home Studio Corner.
 He goes deep and when he’s finished with you, you will be a pro – not kidding (tell him Corey at Musicgoat said hi).